Personal finances

 Read the statements.
 What is right?
 What is wrong?

-You need BankID to log into your online bank.
+You need BankID or a code generator to log into your online bank.

 Interest is the cost of borrowing money.